ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 </textvar>
 ```

 For Europe e.g.  the 10th percentile discharge from a 'natural' run for 1990-2016 can be used to define the environmental flow threshold.
 In order to mimick natural flow conditions, a 'natural' run does not include without reservoirs and human water abstractions.
+LISFLOOD also counts the number of days in which the channel flow is lower than the *environmental flow threshold* ($EFlowThreshold$) as this piece of information is important for water rousources and ecosystem management.

 The water volume which can be potentially abstracted from the river within a *water region* is then: